raol/raol.github.io/_posts/2015-02-17-logging-with-log4net-in-azure.md

-Though you can configure basic logging for Azure using built in [diagnostic tools](http://azure.microsoft.com/en-us/documentation/articles/cloud-services-dotnet-diagnostics/) it's a good idea to have more control about the way log messages are processed.
+Though you can configure basic logging for Azure using built in [diagnostic tools](http://azure.microsoft.com/en-us/documentation/articles/cloud-services-dotnet-diagnostics/) sometimes it's necessary to have more control on logging.
 So it might be a good idea to use log4net on top of the azure diagnostics and configure it to fit all your needs.

 <!-- more -->